Pronghorn Quick Rebound Credited to Conservation Efforts

 Today, wildlife watchers and hunters alike can find pronghorn from west Texas through the Great Plains and from the Oklahoma panhandle to places in Washington and Oregon.
 More than just a prime example of what careful conservation practices can do to benefit wildlife and humans, the pronghorn is the last truly wild link between the American West and life today.
 Although bison dominated the plains and much of the west with their enormous herds, the bison – and its woodland-dwelling subspecies – were not specific to the same stark, wind-swept vistas as the pronghorn.
 This speedy resident is the quintessential inhabitant of the brushland, grassland and desert environments that early settlers discovered as the nation spread westward from the Mississippi River.
 Found only in North America, the pronghorn is a species all our own – there is nothing like it anywhere else in the world.

-Every year on September 27, millions of Americans will celebrate the success of the pronghorn and many other species as part of National Hunting and Fishing Day activities that will be going on nationwide.
+Every year, on the 4th Saturday of September, millions of Americans will celebrate the success of the pronghorn and many other species as part of National Hunting and Fishing Day activities that will be going on nationwide.
 National Hunting and Fishing Day began after a presidential proclamation in 1972 that sets aside the fourth Saturday of each September for the event.
 Since then, national, regional, state and local organizations have staged thousands of open house hunting- and fishing-related events everywhere from shooting ranges to suburban frog ponds, providing millions of Americans with a chance to experience, understand and appreciate traditional outdoor sports.

 The careful pronghorn conservation efforts of the past have given millions of people the thrill of seeing a big pronghorn buck race along a ridge, to watch large herds graze on sage brush and cacti or just soak up the sun in 17 states.
 Conservation groups, sportsmen and women and wildlife watchers alike are all stakeholders in the future of the pronghorn, to ensure that this icon of the American West can keep running well into the future.